-, , , the rest of this section, instead of repeating "covered outpatient" (Part D drug" every time.
-We also use the term "drug list" instead of "List of ormulary." • if a drug is covered or if you meet the rules, you can ask us.
-Some drugs approval from us before we will cover it. • • ells you that your prescription cannot be filled as written, the pharmacy will notice explaining how to contact us to ask for a coverage decision.
-Part D coverage deci sions and appeals Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination." • s a decision we make about your benefits and coverage or about the amount ugs.
-This section tells what you can do if you are in any of the following ☐ Asking to cover a Feature exception.
-Section Part D drug that is not on the plan's List of Covered Drugs.
-Ask for an 7.2 • restriction on the plan's coverage for a drug (such as limits on the amount of get).
+- □ If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. - □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.

+Part D coverage decisions and appeals

+Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination."

+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
+This section tells what you can do if you are in any of the following situations:

+Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
 Ask for an exception.
+Section 7.2

+□Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Ask for an exception.
+Section 7.2

-Section 7.2 ☐ Asking to get pre-a approval for a drug.
+Asking to get pre-approval for a drug.
 Ask for a coverage decision.
 Section 7.4

-□ Pay for a prescription drug you already bought.
+□Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 7.4